 Valley has earned another moniker, "The New Provence," thanks to its wealth of wineries, small organic farms, and burgeoning local-food culture.

-Highway 1 from Victoria cuts north-south through the valley, while winding side roads lead to studios, wineries, and roadside farm stands.
-Duncan, the valley's main town, is home to the Quw'utsun' Cultural and Conference Centre, one of B.C.'s leading First Nations cultural centers.
+Highway 1 from Victoria cuts north–south through the valley, while winding side roads lead to studios, wineries, and roadside farm stands.
+Duncan, the valley's main town, is home to the Quw'utsun' Cultural and Conference Centre, one of BC's leading First Nations cultural centers.
 A 30-minute drive north is Chemainus, a cute if touristy little town decorated with outdoor murals.
 Ladysmith, at the valley's north end, has a historic town center and a sandy ocean beach.
-About 10 minutes south of Duncan are Cowichan Bay, a tiny fishing village with houses built on stilts over the water, and Cobble Hill, home to a cluster of wineries.
+About 10 minutes south of Duncan are Cowichan Bay, a tiny fishing village with houses built on stilts over the water, Cobble Hill, home to a cluster of wineries, and Mill Bay, where you can catch a ferry to the Saanich Peninsula.
 Lake Cowichan and Shawnigan Lake draw campers, boaters, and summer cottagers.
 The Cowichan Valley Rail Trail, a long-distance foot-and-bike path, connects the two lakes.

 For a Cowichan Valley wine touring guide and map, go to www.wines.cowichan.net.